Banana Blossom Citrus Toss

 If banana blossom eludes you try using thinly shredded baby napa cabbage and edible flower petals which mimic the look and texture.
 Maple syrup or agave stands in well for honey.
 Coconut aminos is a tasty swap for soy if you need to skip soy entirely.
 Sunflower seeds to the rescue if avoiding peanuts.

 A white bowl filled with fruit and nuts.
-Save This
+Save to Pinterest

 A white bowl filled with fruit and nuts. | yummywithmia.com